CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 ## Installation of an API

-When you have all the processes running: a distributed GlusterFS file system, a RabbitMQ server, and one or more yothalot processes on different machines in your network, you're ready to start running map/reduce jobs.
+When you have all the processes running: a distributed GlusterFS file system, a RabbitMQ server, and one or more Yothalot processes on different machines in your network, you're ready to start running map/reduce jobs.
 To create a map/reduce job, you can one of our API's: